openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

 **New tools and lots of input**

 Much of the input given by community members throughout the process was looked at again
-      and integrated in aÂ [first draft](https://news.opensuse.org/2010/09/16/opensuse_finding_target/)Â focusing onÂ the [target users of openSUSE](https://lite.co-ment.com/text/lNPCgzeGHdV/view/).
+      and integrated in aÂ [first draft](http://news.opensuse.org/2010/09/16/opensuse_finding_target/)Â focusing onÂ the [target users of openSUSE](https://lite.co-ment.com/text/lNPCgzeGHdV/view/).
 With this draft, a new way of discussing the document was introduced:

+â€œ

 [co-ment](http://www.co-ment.com/about/), a pretty awesome
           commenting tool under theÂ [GNU Affero GPL](http://www.fsf.org/licensing/licenses/agpl-3.0.html)

-
+â€

 Co-ment made it easy to give input on a specific sentence or word and discuss that in a
-      structured manner, and a lot of input came in from the whole openSUSE community, withÂ [the second revision](https://news.opensuse.org/2010/09/27/opensuse-target-aquired/), introducingÂ what openSUSE offers its
+      structured manner, and a lot of input came in from the whole openSUSE community, withÂ [the second revision](http://news.opensuse.org/2010/09/27/opensuse-target-aquired/), introducingÂ â€œwhat openSUSE offers its
-        users, andÂ [the third](https://news.opensuse.org/2010/10/07/opensuse-strategy-the-third-and-fourth-part-of-the-trilogy/),Â what does openSUSEÂ **not**Â do, each drawing in almost 100 comments on co-ment alone.
+        usersâ€, andÂ [the third](http://news.opensuse.org/2010/10/07/opensuse-strategy-the-third-and-fourth-part-of-the-trilogy/),Â â€œwhat does openSUSEÂ **not**Â doâ€, each drawing in almost 100 comments on co-ment alone.
 More responses were gathered and processed from various channels likeÂ [mailinglists](http://list.opensuse.org/),Â [the openSUSE forums](http://forums.opensuse.org/)andÂ [many other means](http://omgsuse.com/content/bertel-beat-thoughts-strategy).

 TheÂ [last
-        posting](https://news.opensuse.org/2010/10/15/finalizing-who-we-are/)Â before the openSUSE conference attempted to shorten the document.
+        posting](http://news.opensuse.org/2010/10/15/finalizing-who-we-are/)Â before the openSUSE conference attempted to shorten the document.
 At the conference, the[strategy was presented](http://lwn.net/Articles/412025/)Â and
       discussed.
 ThisÂ [re-invigorated interest in the strategy](http://michal.hrusecky.net/2010/11/opensuse-conference-2010/)Â for some and a newÂ [team member](http://ungethym.blogspot.com/2010/10/opensuse-conference-2010-is-over.html)joined the strategy discussions.
 Based on the feedback at the conference the document gained some clarity as well as a short introduction.

-On the 20th of December 2010, the strategy team sent the ˜final™ document to the openSUSE
+On the 20th of December 2010, the strategy team sent the â€˜finalâ€™ document to the openSUSE
       board to facilitate the member voting process.

 **Finishing**